MikeTheHammer/wmul_rivendell/README.rst

 Installation - Linux
 ====================

 #.
 If you are using a CentOS 7, you will need to install Python 3.
-(Ubuntu Studio has Python 3.8 installed by default.)
+(Ubuntu 22.04 Jammy Jellyfish and Linux Mint 21.2 Vera both have Python 3.10 installed by default.)
 This command will install Python 3.6.8, which is the most recent version in the default CentOS 7 repos.
-This module should work with newer versions of Python as well.
+This module is tested on Python 3.6-3.11.

     ``sudo yum -y install python3``

-#.
-Install Git, which will be used to download the code from GitHub.

-    ``sudo yum -y install git``

 #.
 Go to your home directory.